sbb-design-systems/sbb-angular/projects/sbb-esta/angular-public/src/lib/accordion/accordion.md

 </sbb-accordion>
 ```

-<h4>Lazy rendering</h4>
+### Lazy rendering

 By default, the expansion panel content will be initialized even when the panel is closed.
 To instead defer initialization until the panel is open, the content should be provided as an ng-template:

 ```html
 <sbb-expansion-panel>